wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     }
     ```

-    **JWT** — restrict the accepted algorithm at parse time inside the keyfunc, then resolve the key by `kid`:
+    **JWT.** Restrict the accepted algorithm at parse time inside the keyfunc, then resolve the key by `kid`:

     ```go
     token, err := jwt.ParseWithClaims(raw, claims, func(t *jwt.Token) (any, error) {